-‘Most Beautiful Girl In The World’ Thylane Blondeau Kneels In Black Leggings And Blue Hoodie
+'Most Beautiful Girl In The World' Thylane Blondeau Kneels In Black Leggings And Blue Hoodie

 Though Thylane was bundled up for the January weather in this latest update, she wowed fans earlier this month after posting a picture where she modeled substantially less clothing.
 As was previously covered by The Inquisitr, the social media star dropped jaws after wearing a tiny swim set while taking a mirror selfie.

-In addition modeling her new clothes, Thylane shared other images on her Instagram story, including two images of a chic coffee shop and a snap with a friend.
+In addition to modeling her new clothes, Thylane shared other images on her Instagram story, including two shots of a chic coffee shop and a snap with a friend.